sid238/Ethix-MD-V2/README.md

 - I am not responsible for any bans or misuse of the bot.
 Please keep this warning in mind before proceeding.

 ---

-In this version, an animated GIF is added at the top to grab attention.
-You can replace the GIF with any relevant animation that suits your project’s theme.

-If you have a specific GIF or animation in mind, it can be added to the README to give it a dynamic look!